Mojofreem/mojocore/README.md

 `regexCompile` will initialize this structure, attempt to compile your pattern into a regex VM program, and return the resulting program, or specify an error condition encountered.
-The return value of `regexCompile` will provide details on the result of the compilation via the `eRegexCompileStatus` value:
+The return value of `regexCompile` will provide details on the result of the compilation via the `eRegexCompileStatus_t` value:

 | enum value                         | Meaning |
 | ---------------------------------- | --------|